-- ➤ Take the PSAT.
-It's only offered once a year, so don't miss your one-time. opportunity to be eligible for the National Merit Scholarship Qualifying Test (NMSQT). - > Continue to visit with college representatives as often as possible. - Attend the Eleventh Grade Student and Parent Guidance Night in the fall. - Attend Financial Aid Night.
+- ➤ Take the Digital PSAT/NMSQT.
+It's only offered once a year, so don't miss your one-time opportunity to be eligible for the National Merit Scholarship Qualifying Test (NMSQT). - Continue to visit with college representatives as often as possible. - Meet with your counselor to discuss your course electives for the following school year.